elliotstokes/elliotstokes.github.io/_posts/2013-11-04-create-command-line-tools-with-node.md

 ##Testing

 Whilst your unit tests will test your application logic you are probably going to want to run your task from the command line just to check it end to end before you publish it to npm.
 You can simulate a <code>-g</code> installation using npm.
-Within the root directory of your project run
+Within the root directory of your project run:

 	npm link